testdruif/asset_details/README.md

 You can get the latest release from https://github.com/testdruif/asset_details/releases

+Unzip the file
+Rename the folder to "asset_details"
-Unzip the file and put the folder "asset_details" in the folder ..\nxt\html\ui\plugins
+Place the folder in ..\nxt\html\ui\plugins

 Support